Skip to main content

 Frequently Asked Questions

-The Dark Queen of Mortholme is a role playing game with fantasy theme.
+The Dark Queen of Mortholme is a casual role playing game with fantasy, romance and drama themes.

 The Dark Queen of Mortholme is available on PC, Mac OS, Steam Deck, Windows and others.